The Darling Apron

 Print Recipe Pin Recipe

-In a nod to traditional Canadian poutine, this recipe for Poutine French Fries takes homemade French fries, tops them with gravy, cheese curds and extra toppings that send this appetizer over the top!
+This easy, cheesy tater tot poutine is a nod to traditional poutine with a loaded tater tot, or "totchos" flair.
+Crispy tater tots are topped with gravy, cheese curds and extra toppings that send this appetizer over the top!

 Course: Appetizer